Most Expensive Whiskey in the World – Whisky, often known as whiskey, is a distilled alcoholic beverage manufactured from fermented barley mash.

 2. The Emerald Isle Collection — Price $2 Million

-Following that, it is aged in a 40-litre Pedro Ximénez sherry cask.
-The one-of-a-kind flavor is the product of the unique distillation and ageing procedure.
+Following that, it is aged in a 40-liter Pedro Ximénez sherry cask.
+The one-of-a-kind flavor is the product of the unique distillation and aging procedure.

 The scent of the brand’s distillers ranged from chocolate to maple syrup, smelling of bananas and leather, with undertones of cigar smoke, vanilla, and meringue towards the end.